BSalemi/Grow-To-Go-React/README.md

 # Grow To Go

-Flatiron School React & Redux Project - Grow To Go, a React / Redux application (with a Rails API backend), is a mock ecommerce site that allows users to find the perfect houseplant that fits their lifestyle, needs, and capabilities.
+Grow To Go is a mock ecommerce site that helps users find the perfect houseplant that fits their lifestyle, needs, and capabilities.
+Grow To Go is built using a React and Redux front end and a Rails API back end.

+Grow To Go is hosted on Heroku and can be found [ here ](https://grow-to-go.herokuapp.com) Please use the dummy data below to log in to Grow To Go if you do not wish to sign up.

+<b>Username:</b> TEST
+<b>Email:</b>TEST@example.com

 ## Installation